ramonwirsch/fopRenderer/README.md

 			stylesheet = file('stylesheet.xsl')
 			rootSrc = file('main/file/to/render.xml')
 			dependencies = fileTree('dep-files/*.xml') // files that are monitored by transformTask.
-Defaults to siblings of rootSrc resources = file('resources/dir') // pictures and other resources.
+Defaults to siblings of rootSrc resourcesBaseDir = file('resources/dir') // pictures and other resources.
 Links will be interpreted relative to this resourceCollectionParams = [exclude: '**/*.xml'] // default: params for resource fileTree.
 			// resources + resourceCollectionParams will be combined into a FileCollection that is monitored for changes by the renderTask requiresValidation = true // [default: true] whether to require passing of schema validation before attempting to transform/render